krakensecuritylabs/canisecure/_guides/strava.md

 ### Authentication

-Strava does currently provide no support for two-factor authentication.
+Strava does not currently support two-factor authentication.
 This makes it even more important to ensure that you use a password that you are using *nowhere* else.
 For more information on how to manage your passwords, [read the password guidelines.](/guides/passwords/).

 ### Privacy Controls